Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

-where the $F_k$ are the Fibonacci numbers, take $S$ to segments of lengths going to zero, so that there is an infinite amount of them in every neighborhood of the origin.
-In particular this says that the quotient topology on $\widetilde{\CC(n)}$ is not Hausdorff. \end{example}
+where the $F_k$ are the Fibonacci numbers.
+They take $S$ to segments of lengths going to zero as $k$ goes to infinity, so that there is an infinite amount of them in every neighborhood of the origin. \end{proof}

 The following result shows that the infimum in expression (\ref{e:inf}) is really a minimum and it implies that the distance between different orbits is positive.
 This is also proved in \cite[Proposition 4.6]{FuOh} but we want to emphasize that our proof is considerably shorter.